Which cattle are most affected by wintery weather conditions?

 You can help young calves to maintain their temperature through: calf jackets, deep dry bedding, increased milk feeds and heat lamps.

-Colostrum is key to calf health: give calves at least four litres of quality colostrum within the first four hours of birth, which provides the necessary antibodies for their developing immune system.
+Colostrum is key to calf health: give calves at least 4 litres (or 10% of body weight, whichever is greater) of good quality colostrum (>50g/L IgG) within the first 4 hours of birth, followed by a further 2L within 12 hours of birth.
+This provide the necessary antibodies for their developing immune systems.

 Young calves in a large building will not generate enough heat for the stack effect to work, but older cattle should warm the air so that it rises and passes out of the top of the building, drawing fresh air in through the sides [see diagram].
 You can check to see if the ‘Stack Effect’ is working by doing a test with smoke pellets.